AccentDesign/postgres_scripts/README.md

+Backup and restore your Postgres DBs with these scripts.

 # Postgres Script

-1. Backup
-2. Create DB and User
-3. Restore
-4. Switch Owner on DB Objects
-5. Reset Sequences
+Rename '_settings' to 'settings' and update the configuration

+Update the PG_BIN path to point to your local Postgres installation directory.

-Update the settings file and then run the commands in order:
+Run the following commands in order:

 1. backup.sh
 2. create_db_and_user.sh